mhyfritz/rust-book-notes/common-programming-concepts/data-types/README.md

 # Data Types

 - Rust is _statically typed_, i.e. types of all variables must be known at compile time
-- comiler can often infer type based on value and context
+- compiler can often infer type based on value and context

 ## Scalar Types